Stefan Milutin: Aftermath and legacy

 At the end of Milutin's life Serbia was second in strength in Southeast Europe after Hungary.
 During his reign many court ceremonials were taken over from the Byzantine court and Byzantine culture overflowed into Serbia.
 After his death a short civil war followed, after which the Serbian throne was ascended by his eldest son, Stefan Dečanski.
-Around 1460, the remains of the king were carried to Bulgaria and were stored in various churches and monasteries until being transferred to St Nedelya Church after it became a bishop's residence in the 18th century.
-With some interruptions, the remains have been preserved in the church ever since and the church acquired another name, Holy King („Свети Крал“, „Sveti Kral“), in the late 19th and early 20th century.
+Around 1460, the remains of the king were carried to Bulgaria from the Hilandar monastery and were stored in various churches and monasteries until being transferred to St Nedelya Church after it became a bishop's residence in the 18th century.
+With some interruptions, the remains have been preserved in the church ever since and the church acquired another name, Holy King ("Свети Крал", "Sveti Kral"), in the late 19th and early 20th century.

 Stefan Milutin is mentioned in the Dante Alighieri's narrative poem Divine Comedy with the characteristics of counterfeiters due to the copying of Venetian money.

 He is included in The 100 most prominent Serbs list.